ignytis/send2kafka/README.md

 Sends a message to Kafka topic.
 Message payload should be provided as a message body.
 The message key could be specified using the optional _X-Key_ HTTP header

-### GET /health_check

-Returns HTTP 200 if the service is healthy, otherwise returns HTTP 500 + error message in body as plain text